openjdk/guide/src/guide/backporting.md

 ## Using the Skara tooling to help with backports

 The Skara tooling includes support for backports.
 [The official Skara documentation](https://wiki.openjdk.org/display/SKARA/Backports) describes in detail how to work with the tooling to create backport PRs on GitHub or using the CLI tools.
-As described in the documentation, the [`/backport`](https://wiki.openjdk.org/display/SKARA/Commit+Commands#CommitCommands-/backport) command can be used on a commit (not a PR!) to create the backport PR.
+As described in the documentation, the [`/backport`](https://wiki.openjdk.org/display/SKARA/Commit+Commands#CommitCommands-/backport) command can be used on a commit or a PR to create the backport PR.
 If a backport PR is manually created, set the PR title to `Backport <original commit hash>`.
 This ensures that the bots will recognize it as a backport as opposed to a main fix specifically targeting an older release.
 One can tell whether or not the bots recognized a PR as a backport by the [backport]{.label} label being added if it's recognized.

 ## How to fix an incorrect backport creation in JBS